mjbradvica/SimpleDomain/README.md

 1. Create an interface "IEntity" that extends from IEntity of type T where T is your new type
 2. Create an abstract class "Entity" that extends from both Entity of T and your IEntity interface, and implement constructors as needed
-3. Create an interface "IAggregateRoot" that extends from IAggregateRoot of type T where T is your new type
+3. Create an interface "IAggregateRoot" that extends from IAggregateRoot of type T where T is your new type and your closed "IEntity" interface
 4. Create an abstract class "AggregateRoot" that extends from both AggregateRoot of T and your IAggregateRoot interface, and implement constructors as needed

 ## FAQ